-- Spend several days at an eco-friendly dive resort snorkelling or diving amongst rich marine life in some of the world’s best coral reefs.
+- Spend several days at an eco-friendly dive resort snorkelling or diving in some of the world’s best coral reefs

 As with all of our suggested itineraries, we can tailor-make your holiday to suit your budget, style and expectations.
 Find out about our exclusive Journey Planner here.